D3 in Depth covers versions 6 and 7 of D3

 The first row represents flows from the 1st item to the 1st, 2nd and 3rd items etc.

-You create the layout using:
+You create the layout using chord (imported from d3-chord):

-var chordGenerator = d3.chord();
+let chordGenerator = chord();

 and you configure it using .padAngle() (to set the angle between adjacent groups in radians), .sortGroups() (to specify the order of the groups), .sortSubgroups() (to sort within each group) and .sortChords() to determine the z order of the chords.